Frequently Asked Questions

 Publication 501, which is available on the IRS Internet site.

-Account program to pay for the dependent care of my domestic partner’s
+the dependent care of my domestic partner’s dependent child?

 No, federal tax regulations do not allow the use of flexible benefit

 plans to pay for dependent care of a domestic partner’s child

 on a pre-tax basis unless the child qualifies under the Internal

 Revenue Code as the employee’s tax dependent at the time the

 Can I use the ERA Program for expenses

 of my same-sex spouse and/or our dependent children?